Worlands in Cambridgeshire (Meldreth, Melbourn, Harston, Wimpole, Foxton)

 Thomas' mother Elizabeth (nee Pike) died in 1770.

-Ann Worland (surname noted as WOLLAND, nee Adams), the wife of Thomas Worland (born 1739) died in December 1771.
-She was buried in January 1772, when her two children were only small.
-Perhaps connected with her death, her daughter Sarah Worland (surname also noted as WOLLAND) died not longer after and was buried in May 1772.
+Ann Worland (surname noted as WOLLAND) died in December 1771, and was buried in January 1772, when her two children were only small.
+Perhaps connected with this, Thomas and Ann's daughter Sarah Worland (surname also noted as WOLLAND) died not longer after and was buried in May 1772.

 Ann Worland's mother, Mary Jarman/Adams (nee Ginn) died in Melbourn in 1782, aged 72, when Joseph Worland was 16.